A Day in the Life of a Hiring Manager

 The relationship between talent acquisition staff and hiring managers is crucial to a smooth recruitment process.
-While recruiters are laser-focused on the hire at hand, managers may have a million other things competing for their mind’s attention.
-Here’s a look at what typical hiring manager does over the course of their day.
+While recruiters are laser-focused on the hire at hand, managers likely have a million other things competing for their attention.
+Before your next intake meeting with a hiring manager, keep in mind what a typical day looks like in their shoes.

 “Managers have a tough job and a full plate.
 They’re responsible for their department planning, organizing, leading and controlling.
 They’re also responsible for hiring.
 But managers themselves are often hired and promoted for their technical expertise, not their ability to hire others.”

-So, what does a hiring manager do all day?
+So, what do hiring managers do all day?
 Let’s walk through a typical workday in the life of a fictitious hiring manager at a Fortune 500 renewable energy company.
-We’ll call her Stella.

 8:00 a.m. – 9:00 a.m.

 Stella settles in at her desk and attempts to gain control of her overflowing email inbox.
-She replies to a few right away, and moves others into a “to-do” folder to deal with later.
+She replies to a few right away, and moves others into a “to-do” folder to answer later.
 Several of the pending emails are from the talent acquisition department regarding Stella’s search for a new regional coordinator.
-She has trouble keeping up with developments and responding to questions that compete with other high-priority tasks on her plate that aren’t related to the hiring search.
+She has trouble keeping up with the hiring timeline and responding to follow-up questions from the recruitment team that compete with other high-priority tasks.

 9:00 a.m. – 10:00 a.m.